 Q. What type of mountain bike is best for this trip?

-A. A good quality hard tail (front suspension only) mountain bike with 120mm travel will be ideal for this mountain bike tour.
+A. A good quality full suspension mountain bike with 150mm travel front and rear will be ideal for this mountain bike tour.
+The terrain you will be riding is rough in places and you will feel more comfortable on a full suspension bike for the duration of the trip.
 We can arrange bike hire for you for the duration of your trip; please let us know if you would like to rent a bike in Scotland.

 Q. What clothes and kit should I bring?

 A. The weather in Scotland is changeable at any time of the year, so you must make sure that you have a waterproof jacket that you can ride/canoe in, and you should also bring plenty of layers of breathable clothing to ensure that you are always warm enough and can remove a layer if you get too hot.
 You should also bring cycling shorts/trousers, gloves, a warm jacket for the evenings, padded undershorts, and comfortable shoes for cycling and for walking.
 Read the full kit list to find out what you need to pack for your mountain biking + whisky adventure in Scotland.

 Booking your mountain biking holiday in Scotland with us couldn’t be simpler: